 On Oct 19, 1987, the Dow Jones Industrial Average fell 508 points or 22.6%.
 It had peaked around 2,722 before declining to 2,246 the day before the market crash.
 This is a decline of 17.4% in the leading index prior to the actual crash – a sizeable decline.

-This crash created a rapidly changing and chaotic environment, one which traders had never experienced before.
-It was a new age for the stock markets with computers driving transactions, and the biggest even since the 1929 Great Depression.
+This crash created a rapidly changing and chaotic environment.
+One which traders had never experienced before.
+It was a new age for the stock markets with computers driving transactions.
+And the biggest event since the 1929 Great Depression.

 Within a few months, the DOW Jones was trading back at the levels it had previously been trading.
-Only about 25% of Americans owned shares during this period, so the fear driven from this stock market crash actually had very little direct impact on the population.
+Only about 25% of Americans owned shares during this period.
+So the fear driven from this stock market crash actually had a very little direct impact on the population.

-Following the 6 day closure of the stock markets, trading resumed on the 17th September, resulting in the DOW Jones Index falling 684 points.
-It continued sliding until the 21st Sept, reaching a low of 8,062 points (the previous peak was 11,350 on the 22nd May 2001 – a difference of 3,288 points or 28.9%).
+Following the 6 day closure of the stock markets.
+Trading resumed on the 17th of September.
+Resulting in the DOW Jones Index falling 684 points.
+It continued sliding until the 21st of Sept, reaching a low of 8,062 points.
+(The previous peak was 11,350 on the 22nd May 2001 – a difference of 3,288 points or 28.9%).

-By the 26th October 2001, the DOW had recovered to the same level prior to the terrorist attacks.
-This means, the actual event lasted no more than a month and a half.
-The markets continued rising following this recovery, although failed to attain the long-term high until March 2006 – 5 years later.
+By the 26th of October 2001.
+The DOW had recovered to the same level prior to the terrorist attacks.
+This means the actual event lasted no more than a month and a half.
+The markets continued rising following this recovery.
+Although failed to attain the long-term high until March 2006 – 5 years later.

 2010 Flash Crash

-Global economic concerns were already entrenched in the mindset of investors prior to this stock market crash.
-In particular, the debt crisis that plagued Greece for many years.
+Global economic concerns were already entrenched in the mindset of investors.
+Prior to this stock market crash.
+In particular.
+The debt crisis plagued Greece for many years.

 The lessons learned from stock market crash situations, are:

-- Patience can help provide great reward if you have available investment capital
+- Patience can help provide a great reward.
+If you have available investment capital

-- The type of stock market crash can dictate how severe it will impact on the broader market.
-The less ‘warning’, that is declining market, the quicker the recovery and the impact on the overall markets.
+- The type of stock market crash can dictate how severe it will impact the broader market.
+The less ‘warning’, that is declining market.
+The quicker the recovery and the impact on the overall markets.

 - There are always opportunities that present themselves during a stock market crash.
-You need to know what to look for, and not fear what has already occurred.
+You need to know what to look for.
+And does not fear what has already occurred.